Magnushhoie/fuz/README.md

 # Run setup and point to a directory you want to fuz
 ./fuz --setup

-# Interactively search any text with fuz
+# Interactively search all files with fuz
 fuz
 ```